pedroignacio13/pedroignacio13/README.md

       - 💻 IT Architect </br>
       - 📖 2x Microsoft Azure Certified | Experienced Front-End Developer | Always learning new things </br>
       - You'll find here my study summaries and coding projects resources. </br>
+      - About Me: college graduated in <em>Systems Analysis and Development</em> with practical experience in front-end development.
+Currently working for a big brazilian private bank as a Solutions Architect.
+My studies are directed to cloud native architectures and scalable systems design.
     </div>
   </div>